 1.0 INTRODUCTION AND GENERAL INFORMATION

-This Report and attached Appendices constitute a Florida Department of Environmental Protection (DEP) Permit Application for a Mercury Recovery Facility located at 1007 SW 16th Lane, in Ocala (Marion County), Florida, owned and to be operated by Lighting Resources, LLC.
-This Application has been prepared to meet applicable federal and state regulatory requirements including but not limited to Rules contained within Chapter 62-737 F.A.C.
+This Report and attached Appendices constitute a Florida Department of Environmental Protection (DEP) Permit Modification Application for a Mercury Recovery Facility located at 1007 SW 16th Lane, in Ocala (Marion County), Florida, owned and operated by Lighting Resources, LLC.
+This Application/Modification has been prepared to meet applicable federal and state regulatory requirements including but not limited to Rules contained within Chapter 62-737 F.A.C.
 (The Management of Spent Mercury-Containing Lamps and Devices Destined for Recycling).